HEnquist/camilladsp/README.md

 ### IIR
-IIR filters are Biquad filters.
+IIR filters are implemented as Biquad filters.
 CamillaDSP can calculate the coefficients for a number of standard filters, or you can provide the coefficients directly.
 Examples:
 ```
 filters: